wikimedia/mediawiki-services-wikispeech-pronlex/TechnicalOverview.md

 ### Architecture

 The `pronlex` package consists of a lexicon database and a lexicon server, plus some additional helper modules.
-The server is written in [`Go`](https://golang.org) (version 1.13 or higher).
+The server is written in [`Go`](https://golang.org).

 The lexicon server has an HTTP Rest API.
 More information about the HTTP API can be found below.